chris838/tennis/Report.md

 Where the subscript $i$ indicates the component that corresponds to agent $i$ only, $μ_i$ is the policy for agent $i$, and $\gamma$ is a discount factor.
 Q-values are then updated by minimising the mean-squared error between target and predicted Q-values.

-Each agent individually measures the performance of its policy as follows:
+Each agent $i$ individually measures the performance of its policy $μ_i$ as follows:

 $$
 J_{μ_i} = Q(s_1,...,s_i,...,s_n, a_1,...,μ_i(s_i),...,a_n)
 $$

-The policy is improved by maximising this term.
+Policies are updated by maximising this term.

 We use neural networks to represent both actor and critic and train them using Adam optimisation.
-We also use two additional ideas from the [Deep Q-Networks](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) paper and also recommended in the [MADDPG](https://arxiv.org/pdf/1706.02275.pdf) paper.
-Firstly, we use a replay buffer to collect samples and then training on random batches from this replay buffer.
+We also use two additional ideas from the [Deep Q-Networks](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) paper, as recommended in the [MADDPG](https://arxiv.org/pdf/1706.02275.pdf) paper.
+Firstly, we use a replay buffer to collect samples and then train on random batches from this replay buffer.
 Secondly, we maintain separate target actor and critic networks for calculating target values.
 We then soft-update these target networks over time, which leads to more stable learning.

 # Neural network architecture